felix314159/gophy/tutorials/docker-tutorial-linux-githubVersion.md

-Note: The following assumes that you have access to the private key of the Root Authority node (raprivkey.key).

 0. Build gophy binary statically linked (e.g. x86_64 and linux):
 * ```CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build .```

 1. Place resulting gophy binary in the docker folder of this repo.
-Also place key of Root Authority (raprivkey.key) in that folder.
+Also place key of Root Authority (raprivkey.key) in that folder if it is not already there.

 2. Build image:
 * ```docker build -t gophyimage .```